 An adult lacewing

-It came as a shock, albeit a wonderful one, that a number of species are interested in the mundane act of washing dishes.
+It came as a delightful shock that a number of species are interested in the mundane act of dishwashing.
 During the day hummingbirds will fly up and look into the window.
-The busiest time is in the late evening, when a myriad of insects and tree frogs will shove their little noses to the glass to watch, and in my imagination, offer helpful tips on the proper techniques of the craft.
-Weird huh?
+The busiest time is late-evening, when a myriad of insects and tree frogs shove their little noses to the glass to watch.
+(In my imagination, they offer helpful tips on the proper techniques of the craft.)

 One insect that shows up on late-summer evenings is the green lacewing (Chrysoperia carnea).
 This insect’s wings, which are held like a roof over their bodies, are see-through with a delicate infrastructure of veins visible throughout.

 As a nymph, the lacewing is alligator-shaped and nearly as ferocious as one when they devour aphids, caterpillers and mites, the likes of which enjoy eating your garden vegetables almost as much as you do.

 As adults lacewings eat nectar, pollen and aphid honeydew.
 They are frequently lauded as a beneficial pest, like in this Minnesota Extension Service fact sheet.